 - This is not the cheapest way to buy books

 - Your phone battery will drain in one day

 Join me in my Audible addiction by joining and you’ll get your first book for free!

 Consider Your Electronics Carefully For Your Trans-Siberian Adventure

-If you are an amateur photographer, you will probably want to take a smaller camera for the TransSiberian.
+If you are an amateur photographer, you will probably want to be taking a smaller camera for packing for the Trans-Siberian railway.
 If you are doing the train from end to end then you won’t have loads of time to take photos so you may not need to bring all your gear.
 I would suggest bringing a smaller camera as you may not get that much chance to use it through the frozen, slightly mucky, windows.